 In Byzantine times, Sitia flourished becoming the seat of a Bishop, thus gaining an even higher status.

-When the Venetians took over Crete, Sitia maintained and even increased its importance on the island becoming a remarkable large city in eastern Crete, which was also home to one of the most important characters in Greek Literature, Vitsentzos Kornaros (1553-1613).
+When the Venetians took over Crete, Sitia maintained and even increased its importance on the island becoming a remarkably large city in eastern Crete, which was also home to one of the most important characters in Greek Literature, Vitsentzos Kornaros (1553-1613).

 The medieval settlement was protected with an imposing wall and had its own fortress that is still standing, on an elevated position facing the seaside promenade of modern Sitia.